-It’s easy to end up giving into fast fashion and ordering your fourth new outfit for the Christmas party season, or perhaps giving up on the recycling when you’re ripping into at a pile of presents, half of which you might never use.
-While we’re enjoying this season, let’s not forget the strain this one day can have on our planet.
+It’s easy to end up giving into fast fashion and ordering your fourth new Christmas jumper, or perhaps giving up on the recycling when you’re ripping into at a pile of presents, half of which you might never use.
+While we’re enjoying this season, let’s not forget the impact our Christmas habits can have on the planet.